CompuTec/computec-docs/docs/processforce/user-guide/item-details/item-master-data-setup.md

 - **Phantom Item**: to be checked to define a phantom item within the Bill of Materials.
 - **Issue Method**: to define an Item as manual or backflush within the Bill of Materials and the Manufacturing Order

+The Properties tab in the Item Master Data window of SAP Business One allows users to classify and filter items using predefined attributes called Item Properties.
+These properties serve as user-defined flags or categories that can be assigned to items for easier grouping, reporting, and searching.

+## Properties tab

+The Properties tab in the Item Master Data window of SAP Business One allows users to classify and filter items using predefined attributes called Item Properties.
+These properties serve as user-defined flags or categories that can be assigned to items for easier grouping, reporting, and searching.

+Item properties help businesses organize and categorize their inventory beyond standard fields such as Item Group or Item Type.
+They can be used to:

+- Classify items based on functional or commercial characteristics (e.g., “Imported Item,” “Eco-friendly,” “High-value,” etc.)
+- Simplify searches and reporting by filtering items based on assigned properties.
+- Support business analytics, dashboards, and custom queries.

 ## Right-click navigation

 For quick access, navigate to: